 Once the above has been created and locked in, you can place yourself within the town you wish to start at and populate the other locations with CPU AIs at various difficulty levels – you can also close the slot should you wish to play a six-man map with only a few opponents and not all five.
 My biggest disappointment with the skirmish mode is the lack of a save function within the setup process.
 I know it may only take a few minutes to set up a match and jump in, but it would have been great if we could tweak and save our choices so we can restart it with the click of a button the next time we wanted to play.
 Instead, all the settings reset to their default position upon the match ending or reloading the game.

 The online multiplayer is rather confusing and I’ve not really explored it that much.
-From the looks of it, it’s a bunch of servers in both Texas and Amsterdam which have been set up on each map – some have CPU opponents already set and some are awaiting all slots to be filled.
+From the looks of it, it’s a bunch of servers in both Texas and Amsterdam that have been set up on each map – some have CPU opponents already set and some are awaiting all slots to be filled.
 There doesn’t appear to be a way to set up a private game or tweak the gameplay options, you simply pick a game you wish to play and make yourself ready.
 You can opt to play a ‘quick match’, which will slot you into any game which is awaiting another human player.
 I’m not sure what happens if all the servers are full, I imagine you may have to just wait for the players to stop playing?
 This setup reminds me of old-school PC online gaming where you had a server list and had to hope one had room for you to squeeze in to!

 Comparison image (May have to ‘touch’ on mobile for it to appear):